 - a) Cyclone season is from 1 November to 31 March.
-Only resident camping permits will be issued during this period. - b) During this time, camping permits will require that people camping during this period are to have prepared a cyclone plan that will include, but is not limited to having: - i) a means for maintaining communication with the Shire; and - ii) suitable transport and the ability to pay for alternative accommodation if the camp site is closed. - c) Camp sites are closed and are to be vacated during cyclones as soon as a Blue Alert is announced. - d) The Shire reserves the right to close a camp site in the event of any other emergency. - e) Anyone camping on Direction Island must have access to a registered boat or have signed agreement from the owner of a registered boat to provide support service in case of emergency. - f) All campers require a VHF Radio for the duration of their camp period.
+Only resident camping permits will be issued during this period. - b) Residents camping during the cyclone period must prepare a cyclone plan that will include, but is not limited to having: - i) a means for maintaining communication with the Shire; and - ii) suitable transport. - c) Camp sites are closed and are to be vacated during cyclones as soon as a Blue Alert is announced. - d) The Shire reserves the right to close a camp site in the event of any other emergency. - e) Residents camping on Direction Island must have access to a registered boat or have signed agreement from the owner of a registered boat to provide support service in case of emergency. - f) All residents require a VHF Radio for the duration of their camp period.